AledPeart/theNameGame/README.md

 1. On the main repository page in __Github__, click the button to download the _Code_ (located at the top above the list of files)
 2. Under the _HTTPS_ tab copy the URL for the repository
 3. Open the Terminal in your preferred __IDE__.
-4. Change the current working directory to the location that you would like the new cloned directory.
+4. Change the current working directory to the location that you would like for the new cloned directory.
-5. Type _git clone_ into the terminal and then paste the URL that you copied earlier.
+5. Type _git clone_ into the terminal and then paste in the URL that you copied earlier.
 6. Hit _enter_ to create your clone.

 Full details of these summarised steps can be found [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)